 The Global Education Office has the responsibility of administering all of the college’s study abroad programs.
 The principal role of the Global Education Office in faculty coordinated programs is to assist in developing new programs, and, after the program has been approved, to manage the programs’ organizational, fiscal, health and safety aspects.

-To view this document in its entirety, please visit: Proposal Guidelines and Forms for Faculty-Led Study Abroad Programs (227KB in .pdf)
+To view this document in its entirety, please download Proposal Guidelines and Forms for Faculty-Led Study Abroad Programs (PDF file size 227KB)